Revelation Chapter Four

 Revelation 4:4

-Surrounding the throne were twenty-four other thrones, and seated on them were twenty-four elders.
-They were dressed in white and had crowns of gold on their heads.
+Surrounding the throne were twenty-four other thrones, and on the thrones sat twenty-four elders dressed in white clothing and wearing gold crowns on their heads.

 John continues to describe the scene of the throne in heaven.
 The twenty-four elders are the twelve leaders of the tribes of Israel and the twelve apostles.
 They are dressed in white as a symbol of purity and the crown is a symbol of victory.